-It comes at a more costly price though, with return fares when checked for mid March costing around £470.
-There’s also only one sailing a day, so it’s more restrictive than other routes.
+It comes at a more costly price though and only one sailing a day, so it’s more restrictive than other routes.

 This Brittany Ferries route offers an overnight sailing each day in economy style.
 Still offering a choice of cabin but with limited on board facilities compared to other routes.
-It’s pricey compared to Dover crossings, being £340 return for the same mid-March dates selected for our comparisons.
+It’s pricey compared to Dover crossings.

 It’s a 3 hour sailing time but only once per day and only during the Summer months.
 This is operated by Brittany Ferries.

 Offers a limited service out of season but one or two sailings a day.
 Including an overnight option with sailings taking between 6 and 8 hours and taking you right into Brittany.
 Ideal for touring the West Coast or Western France.